 Do your research

 Spend the time looking into different places to make sure your choice is the best fit.
-Make a list of amenities you absolutely need to work and live.
+Make a list of amenities you need to work and live.
 Then make sure anywhere you choose will provide them.

 Join a digital nomad community